shantanavKapse/TradingProjectAssessment/README.md

 # TradingProjectAssessment
-Repository for assessment containing trading project
+This is a repository for assessment containing trading project